fuyimin96/CLSDF/README.md

 # CLSDF
 Pytorch implementation for Collaborative Learning of Scattering and Deep Features for SAR Target Recognition with Noisy Labels.
-(During the 4th round of review at IEEE TSMC...)
+(Under review)

 The code will be released upon acceptance.